Kmetho/paulinarams/README.md

-Designed by Paulina Rams, a very talented multidisciplinary artist Build by Weronika Kmieć, a very determined autodidact front-end developer and designer An amazing duo
+Designed by Paulina Rams, a very talented multidisciplinary artist.
+Build by Weronika Kmieć, a very determined autodidact front-end developer and designer.
+An amazing duo.
-We are open for collaboration
+We are open for collaboration.

-This is my first real deal website and first time using github pages And it's still in process, Paulina just wanted to see how it looks and here we are Thank you for appreciation ⣿⣿⣿⣿⣿⡇⠤⠄⠳⣮⡻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣷⡎⠉⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⣿⣿⣿⣿⣿⣷⠀⠀⠀⠀⠇⠙⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣛⣿⣿⣿⣶⡄⠀⠀⠀⢀⣠⡤⠶⠚⢿⡦ ⣿⣿⣿⣿⣿⣿⡆⠀⠀⠀⠀⠀⠈⢻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⣿⣋⢙⠉⣀⠀⢀⡴⢛⡥⠀⠀⠀⠀⢳
+This is my first real deal website and first time using github pages.
+And it's still in process, Paulina just wanted to see how it looks and here we are.
+Thank you for appreciation.
+⣿⣿⣿⣿⣿⡇⠤⠄⠳⣮⡻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣷⡎⠉⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+⣿⣿⣿⣿⣿⣷⠀⠀⠀⠀⠇⠙⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣛⣿⣿⣿⣶⡄⠀⠀⠀⢀⣠⡤⠶⠚⢿⡦
+⣿⣿⣿⣿⣿⣿⡆⠀⠀⠀⠀⠀⠈⢻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⣿⣋⢙⠉⣀⠀⢀⡴⢛⡥⠀⠀⠀⠀⢳